Condition Focus

 Functional Benefits

-• Reduces risk of jaw strain and TMJ problems
+• May help reduce the risk of jaw strain and TMJ discomfort

 Health & Aesthetic Benefits

-Yes — many dental crossbites can be successfully corrected using clear aligners.
-While severe skeletal crossbites may require surgical intervention or expansion appliances, mild and moderate cases respond exceptionally well to aligner therapy.
+Yes — many dental crossbites can be effectively treated using clear aligners.
+While severe skeletal crossbites may require surgical intervention or expansion appliances, mild and moderate cases can respond well to aligner therapy.

 Anterior crossbite